 A hi-hat is an integral part of every drum set.
 The smoothness and quality of your hi-hat stand can allow you to properly control the pressure and sound of these cymbals.
 If you’re using a junk hi-hat stand then you’re missing out.

 Hi-hat stands often don’t get the treatment they deserve.
 A good hi-hat is important not only in terms of durability and reliability but in terms of its impact on the whole drum set.
-You also want a stand that has a great mechanism, which works smooth and ensures effortless playing.
+You also want a stand that has a great mechanism, which works smoothly and ensures effortless playing.
 A good mechanism is not just allowing effortless playing, but also provides lots of dynamics to your playing.

 Hi-hat stands can be 2-legged or 3-legged.
 This is very much a matter of preference.
 Stands with 2 legs offer more space for other hardware such as a double bass drum pedal, whereas 3 legged stands offer more stability.
 It’s very much a matter of preference.

-Our Roundup: The 5 Best Hi-Hat Stands
+The 7 Best Hi-Hat Stands of (2023)

 The overall design is pretty much the same, as well as the famous Demon look.
-One of the first things that you’ll notice is the famous Demon-style foot board, while the chain drive provides effortless and, at the same time, pretty responsive playing.
+One of the first things that you’ll notice is the famous Demon-style footboard, while the chain drive provides effortless and, at the same time, pretty responsive playing.

 The sturdiness and overall quality of this stand are amazing, despite that we are talking about a mid-range price tag.
 The only thing that could bother you is that this is a three-legged stand.
 Still, if you don’t play double bass drum pedals, you shouldn’t have any problems with finding enough space for it in your drum set.

-When it comes to drumming hardware and accessories, Gibraltar is a very well known name in the world of drums.
+When it comes to drumming hardware and accessories, Gibraltar is a very well-known name in the world of drums.
 This company also makes very good hi-hat stands.
 This one is one of the most popular models, as it delivers a lot of value for the price.